OTHER TAOIST PROGRAMS

 with Michael Busby

 Enjoy a glimpse of the Taoist way of living in harmony with the seasons in this leisurely day of practice.
-We’ll wander free-and-easy through spring, summer, autumn, and winter with seasonal tea appreciation, supported by the Taoist qigong of the Limitless Gate Lineage, Xiantienwujimen.
+We’ll wander free-and-easy through autumn with seasonal tea appreciation, supported by the Taoist qigong of the Limitless Gate Lineage, Xiantienwujimen.

 Being drawn in by a delicious cup of evocative tea provides a gateway into practices of awareness, health, seasonal living, and ritual/aesthetics.
 We’ll explore each of these areas, as we experience first-hand what it's like to slow down with tea and qigong, and live at the tempo of the seasons.